WeChat: Moments

-Weixin Pay digital payment services
+WeChat Pay

-Users who have provided bank account information may use the app to pay bills, order goods and services, transfer money to other users, and pay in stores if the stores have a Weixin payment option.
+Users who have provided bank account information may use the app to pay bills, order goods and services, transfer money to other users, and pay in stores if the stores have a WeChat payment option.
 Vetted third parties, known as "official accounts", offer these services by developing lightweight "apps within the app".
 Users can link their Chinese bank accounts, as well as Visa, MasterCard and JCB.

-WeChat Pay, officially referred to as Weixin Pay (微信支付) in China, is a digital wallet service incorporated into Weixin, which allows users to perform mobile payments and send money between contacts.
+WeChat Pay, officially referred to as Weixin Pay (微信支付) in China and WeChat Pay HK in Hong Kong, is a digital wallet service incorporated into WeChat, which allows users to perform mobile payments and send money between contacts.

-Although users receive immediate notification of the transaction, the Weixin Pay system is not an instant payment instrument, because the funds transfer between counterparts is not immediate.
+Although users receive immediate notification of the transaction, WeChat Pay is not an instant payment instrument, because the funds transfer between counterparts is not immediate.
 The settlement time depends on the payment method chosen by the customer.

-All Weixin users have their own Weixin Pay accounts.
-Users can acquire a balance by linking their Weixin account to their debit cards, or by receiving money from other users.
+All WeChat users have their own WeChat Pay accounts.
+Users can acquire a balance by linking their WeChat account to their debit cards, or by receiving money from other users.
 For non-Chinese users of Weixin Pay, an additional identity verification process of providing a photo of a valid ID is required before certain functions of Weixin Pay become available.
 Users who link their credit card can only make payments to vendors, and cannot use this to top up WeChat balances.
-Weixin Pay can be used for digital payments, as well as payments from participating vendors.
-As of March 2016, Weixin Pay had over 300 million users.
+WeChat Pay can be used for digital payments, as well as payments from participating vendors.
+As of March 2016, WeChat Pay had over 300 million users.

-Weixin Pay's main competitor in China and the market leader in online payments is Alibaba Group's Alipay.
-Alibaba company founder Jack Ma considered Weixin's red envelope feature to be a "Pearl Harbor moment", as it began to erode Alipay's historic dominance in the online payments industry in China, especially in peer-to-peer money transfer.
-The success prompted Alibaba to launch its own version of virtual red envelopes in its competing Laiwang service.
-Other competitors, Baidu Wallet and Sina Weibo, also launched similar features.